jainlokesh318/url-shortener/README.md

 2. Run `npm install`
 <br/>
 This will install all the dependencies required to run this NodeJS App on your local machine at port 5000 (as specified).

+MongoDB is used for backend so add your MongoDB URI in `config/default.json` file.